harahauk/linux-vm-tools/README.md

 ## Usage
-Check out this code to the guest, change directory to the relevant folder for your distrubution and run the install.sh-script.
-Turn off the VM and enable HVSocket as the communication protocol between your host and the guest by running <command> in an elevated Powershell-promt.
+Check out this code to the guest, change directory to the relevant folder for your distrubution and run the `install.sh`-script.
+Turn off the VM and enable HVSocket as the communication protocol between your host and the guest by running the command in the example below in an elevated Powershell-promt.

 ### Example
-Terminal inside your guest:
+Terminal inside your guest VM:
 ```bash
 git clone https://github.com/harahauk/linux-vm-tools
 cd linux-vm-tools/rhel